 This will save the file to the specified location.
-We will use this file in the next session.
+We will use this file in the next tutorial.

-In this session we have explored the metadata management capabilities of ER/Studio, specifically how to:
+In this session we've explored the metadata management capabilities of ER/Studio® Data Architect, specifically how to:

 - Import metadata from a wide range of sources to produce a logical and physical model. - Export metadata to an equally wide range of formats so that metadata can be shared with other groups within your organization.